semrush/intergalactic/website/docs/components/radio/radio-code.md

 @## RadioGroup example

-RadioGroup acts as a controlling component and does not have an actual HTML element beneath it.
+RadioGroup acts as a controlling component and doesn't have an actual HTML element beneath it.

 @example group